Breakfast is one of the hardest meals for meal prep.

 - Banana, pumpkin or zucchini bread

-- Sheet pan pancakes – I’ve never tried it, but this recipe looks amazing.
+- Sheet pan protein pancakes – This recipe looks amazing.

 Smoothies